chill-utility/chill-utility.github.io/content/_index.md

 {{< /button >}}
 <p class="mt-2 mb-0 text-sm">⚡ Instant access</p>

-<h3>Join us on this journey as we redefine what a Discord bot can be.<br/>Discover simplicity, without compromise.</h3>
+<h3>Join us on this journey as we redefine what a Discord bot can be.<br class="mb-5px" />Embrace simplicity, without compromise.</h3>

 </div>